dempseyc/gig-cal/README.md

 Follow these conventions on your google calendar:

-1. By setting time-zone on google calendar events when it differs from the main calendar time-zone, Gig Cal is able to show the time in the time-zone local to event.  (e.g.  If you have a 6pm gig in London tomorrow, you may want your website to show 6pm rather than the time converted to the time-zone of the browser.)
+1. By setting time-zone on google calendar events when it differs from the main calendar time-zone, GigCal has an option to deliver date info in the time-zone local to event.  (e.g.  If you have a 6pm gig in London tomorrow, you may want your website to show 6pm rather than the time converted to the time-zone of the browser.)
-2. By putting links and image links in the event description, Gig Cal can extract them to be injected as links or images on your website.
+2. By putting links and image links in the event description, GigCal can extract them to be injected as links or images on your website.
-3. Make it 'public'
+3. Making your calendar 'public' will simplify the process for accessing the data through the google API.

 ## Pre-requisites

 Google APIs require an API key assigned to an APP ID.
 Since you don't want to expose the API key on your front-end, we assume you have a server endpoint which retrieves the calendar data to be consumed on the front-end and you are fetching data from that endpoint.
-As an alternative, if your calendar is relatively static, you can use your key to download the json response from Google and store it as a file on your front-end.
+As an alternative, if your calendar is relatively static, you can use your key to download the json response from Google and store it as a static file on your front-end.
 [Google API Reference here.](https://developers.google.com/workspace/guides/create-credentials)

 ## Getting started